Careers Hub

 The Making of Live Events

-“The Making of Live Events” video, a groundbreaking film produced by The Power of Events supporter Adlib that highlights the range of amazing range of jobs in the live music sector within the wider events industry.
+“The Making of Live Events” is a groundbreaking video produced by The Power of Events supporter Adlib, showcasing the incredible variety of careers within the live music sector and the wider UK Events Industry.

 Types of Employment